AckerlyXu/heima/articles/service-fabric/service-fabric-cluster-creation-via-arm.md

     https://&lt;cluster_domain&gt;:19080/Explorer

     You are prompted to sign in to an account that has administrative privileges for the Azure AD tenant.
 After you sign in, the script creates the web and native applications to represent your Service Fabric cluster.
-If you look at the tenant's applications in the [Azure classic portal][azure-classic-portal], you should see two new entries:
+If you look at the tenant's applications in the [Azure Classic Management Portal][azure-classic-portal], you should see two new entries:

    * *ClusterName*\_Cluster
    * *ClusterName*\_Client